Set up for live events in Microsoft Teams

 Enable users to schedule events that were produced with an external app or device

-For users to schedule events produced with an external app or device, you must also do the following:
+For users to schedule events produced with an external app or device, you must also do the following steps:

 Enable Microsoft Stream for users in your organization.
 Stream is available as part of eligible Microsoft 365 or Office 365 subscriptions or as a standalone service.
 Stream isn't included in Business Essentials or Business Premium plans.
 See Stream licensing overview for more details.